 I highly recommend a printable planner.
 I know that digital is the way most people are moving, but there is just something about having a paper version so that anyone in your family can reference it, it just seems to work better.
 I do use a combo of digital and paper, but I just couldn’t do without my paper planner.

 You can use any calendar or planner that you prefer, however, I’ve created my own planners and they go perfectly with everything you are going to learn in my #RealOrganized series.
 They have things that other planners don’t, like places to plan meals and keep track of bills, etc. I think you are going to love them!
-(And if you signed up for me #RealOrganized series, you saw the great deal I gave you on purchasing them!)
+(And if you sign up for me #RealOrganized series, you get yours free!!)

 First up in getting a grip on your family calendar is to map out the important events for the year.
 I’ve got a free important dates planner for you.
 So, grab that below and print it off.
 Then just take a few minutes and add all of the important dates that you don’t want to forget for the year.

 By having this all on one sheet, it makes it easy to glance at it and keep up with what is to come for each month.

 Now, take those important dates and place them on your monthly calendar.